 Damn!
 Too bad torturing the ship's captain was against regulations.

 Right on time for his appointment, McCoy approached the galley entrance four hours before dinner was scheduled to be served.
 During the preceding week, he had exchanged barbs with Kirk off and on.
 He could not complain to anyone else because no one was supposed to know what anyone else was making, and Chapel, his sole confidante, was unsympathetic.

 What was Kirk thinking, anyway?
 Fine, they would have turkey, but not the rest of the traditional meal.
 Mashed potatoes and bread stuffing with gravy, cranberry sauce, sweet potato souffle, some kind of vegetable—this was the only thing that had varied at the McCoy household between years.
 And there was the pie—pecan, chess, sweet potato, pumpkin, peach, apple, it didn't matter which—with cream for dessert.
 Pure Heaven.

 Kirk's team-building meal was going to be a disjointed mess, not Thanksgiving as he knew it.
 No doubt Chekov's creation would pay homage to Mother Russia.
 Sulu preferred seafood dishes.
 Uhura and Spock favored spicy curry-based concoctions—nothing that agreed with McCoy's stomach.
-And if Scott subjected them all to haggis…no, where were they find the ingredients for that this far out in space?
+And if Scott subjected them all to haggis…no, where would they find the ingredients for that this far out in space?
 Scotty did make a nice barley-based stew, though.
 Any other day McCoy could be happy with that.